SCOPE OF THIS CHAPTER

 - Whether the opportunity to further abuse is ended;

-- Whether the child has acknowledged the abusive behaviour and accepted responsibility;
+- Whether the child perpetrating the abusive behaviour has acknowledged the abusive behaviour and accepted responsibility;

 - Whether there is agreement by the child who presents a risk of harm to others and his/her family to work with relevant agencies to address the problem; and

-Where an Initial Child Protection Conference is required, this should be held within 15 days (for more information see Child Protection Conferences Procedure.
-Where either child is a Child in Need, their plans should be reviewed within 3 months from the date of the meeting, and thereafter within 6 months.
+Where an Initial Child Protection Conference is required, this should be held within 15 days of the initial strategy meeting.
+(For more information see Child Protection Conferences Procedure.
+Where either child is a Child in Need, their plans should be reviewed within 3 months from the date of the network meeting, and thereafter subsequently within 4 months.
 With siblings, consideration should be given to combining future meetings, whist ensuring the needs and risks for each child are addressed separately.

-NB: In Derby the first Child in Need review will be chaired by the Child in Need Reviewing Officer and in Derbyshire review meetings will be convened and chaired by the Service Manager (Children's Social Care).
+N.B.
+In Derby the first Child in Need review will be chaired by the Child in Need Reviewing Officer if identified as a complex case (see Derby Children's Social Care Child in Need Plans, Work and Review Procedure) and in Derbyshire review meetings will be convened and chaired by the Team Manager (Children's Social Care).

 Where the decision is reached that the alleged behaviour does not constitute abuse and there is no need for further enquiry or criminal investigation, the details of the referral and the reasons for the decision must be recorded on the child's file.
 In these circumstances consideration should be given to the need for any further assessment or support services, from any agency, for either child.